 Searching in incognito mode to get lower fares is one of the most persistent myths in travel.
 Airline pricing algorithms track IP addresses and session data — not browser cookies — for dynamic pricing decisions.
 Incognito does almost nothing.
 Clearing cookies helps marginally, but the real variables are route, timing, and flexibility.

-For more travel planning tools, check out our guide on the best travel credit cards in 2026, which covers the points programs that make many of these flight hacks even more powerful.
+For more travel planning tools, check our guides on best travel credit cards in 2026, summer coolcations, and Europe’s best budget alternative destinations.

 The Bottom Line